justinstephen/Udacity-Projects/AB-Testing/README.md

 **Metric Rationale:**
 * **Number of cookies** was selected as it is a very evenly distributed metric across both the control and experiment groups
 * **Number of user-ids** was not selected as an invariant metric as we would like to test this change on *new visitors*, who may or may not necessarily be assigned a user-id yet.
-This was not selected as an evaluation metric, as it did not capture the impact of the changes we were testing.
+This was not selected as an evaluation metric, although it is being used in the evaluation metrics for gross conversion and net conversion.
 * **Number of clicks** is another metric that would be excellent as an invariant metric, as it should be the same across both groups.
 * **Click through probability** is also unaffected by the change we are making and should be the same across the control and experiment groups.
 * **Gross Conversion** is driving to the heart of what we would like to test here.
 This will help us explore the impact of our change by evaluating the amount of users who still complete checkout after completing the small quiz about how much time they have to dedicate to the course.